wu814/xrpl_mvp_review/README.md

 ## Overview

-This repository contains the full project structure and architecture of an XRPL (XRP Ledger) DeFi trading platform, prepared specifically for code review purposes.
-The codebase demonstrates comprehensive blockchain integration, modern web development practices, and sophisticated financial trading infrastructure.
+This repository provides the full-stack implementation of a permissioned DeFi protocol on the XRP Ledger (XRPL), designed for regulated environments and architected for upcoming XRPL amendments.

 ## What's Included (Main Project)